Is Affiliate Cash Club A Scam or a real way to make money online?

 The so-called “owners” will NEVER tell you this because if you knew the facts, you wouldn’t waste your time or your money.

-When you watch the sales video, we aren’t really told how Affiliate Cash Club works.
+When you watch the sales video, you weren’t really told how Affiliate Cash Club works.

 Usually, when a product is worth buying, the sales video will give some sort of demo so you can see the value of it.